The Planet Jupiter is the LARGEST PLANET in our Solar System. Jupiter has at least 63 moons and they include: Europa, Io, Callisto and Ganymede.

-Jupiter was explored in flybys in the 1970s by NASA’s Pioneer 10 and 11 and Voyager 1 and 2 spacecraft, and is currently being studied by the
+Jupiter has been explored in flybys in the 1970s by NASA’s Pioneer 10 and 11 and Voyager 1 and 2 spacecraft.
+Galileo first orbited it and is currently being studied by Juno spacecraft.

 Facts about Planet Jupiter

 * Diameter: 85,788 miles the largest planet – more than 12 Earths could line up across it

 * Temperature: Range -163° C to >-121° C

 * Distance from Sun: Approximately 466 million miles

 * Surface: A giant ball of mostly hydrogen and helium

 * Rotation of its axis: 9 hours, 55 minutes in Earth time (the length of one rotation)

 * Rotation around the Sun: 12 Earth years

 * Number of Moons: 63 moons have been identified Ganymede is the largest moon – it is bigger than both Mercury and Pluto